SAINT IGNACE AREA HOPE

 B. ROLE OF TRUSTEES

 The Board of Trustees shall meet the legal requirement for a not-for-profit corporation and shall be the body responsible for entering into legal contracts for the Organization.
-Trustees are expected to attend annually a minimum of seven (7) regularly scheduled Hope meetings plus any Board of Trustee meetings as may be called by the Chairman from time to time.
+Trustees are responsible for all corporate decision-making and oversight of day-to-day operations of HOPE, including management of employees, days and times of Hope Chest operations, finances, and dissolution.
+Trustees are expected to attend annually a minimum of seven (7) regularly scheduled Hope meetings plus any Board of Trustee meetings as may be called by the Chairperson from time to time.

 ARTICLE V: OFFICERS